parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-4/repo/README.txt

 Here is a sample of the control panel at the top of the makefile:

+COMPILER    = gcc  // or clang, etc.
-COMPILER    = icpc #or other suitable compiler OPTIMIZE    = yes
+OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no